 - Tips for Selecting and Monitoring Service Providers for Your Employee Benefit Plan

-In addition, DOL sponsors two interactive websites - the Small Business Advisor, available at www.dol.gov/elaws/pwbaplan.htm, and, along with the American Institute of Certified Public Accountants (AICPA), www.choosingaretirementsolution.org.
-These encourage small business owners to choose the appropriate retirement plan for their business and provide resources on maintaining plans.
+In addition, DOL sponsors a website – the Small Business Retirement Savings Advisor – that encourages small business owners to choose the appropriate retirement plan for their businesses and provides resources on maintaining plans.

 - A Look at 401(k) Plan Fees

 - What You Should Know about Your Retirement Plan (also in Spanish)

 - Savings Fitness…A Guide To Your Money and Your Financial Future (also in Spanish)

 - Taking the Mystery Out of Retirement Planning (also in Spanish)